ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

 > git push

-The up to date documentation should be available at
+The  updated documentation should be then available at

 https://elettra-sincrotronetrieste.github.io/cumbia-libs/html/cumbia/html/index.html